oshwa/2025.oshwa.org/src/index.md

 Here’s what we’re looking for:

-- People who can help us reach the weird, wonderful, and technical open source, Hacker, DIY, tech/art and maker community in **Edinburgh, London**, and all around the UK and Europe.
+- People who can help us reach the weird, wonderful, and technical open source, Hacker, DIY, tech/art and maker community in **Edinburgh**, **Glasgow**, and all around the UK and Europe.
 - People who are connected with makerspaces, hackerspaces, labs or other creative spaces that can help spread the word all around the world.
 - People who are excited about reaching diverse and underrepresented populations.
 - Spaces interesting in hosting workshops, parties, community gatherings and other happenings.
 - Seasoned open source enthusiast **and** people who want to be involved in open source but aren’t sure how.
 No experience required.
-- Be able to attend (or contribute to asynchronously) to meetings once a month, usually Wednesday evenings in US Eastern Time (`UTC-5`).
+- Be able to attend (or contribute to asynchronously) to meetings once a month, usually Wednesday mornings in US Eastern Time (`UTC-4`) or around 5 PM GMT (`UTC+1`).

 Specifically, we are still looking for a **venue for day 2**, which can hold people in various rooms for breakout sessions and workshops.